-Don't forget, though, that dividends are a great source of return for shareholders, especially when combined with dollar cost averaging.
-Investing in non-dividend paying stocks should be the exception, not the rule.
+It's true that dividends are a great source of return for shareholders, especially when combined with dollar-cost averaging.
+But a company doesn't need to pay out dividends to be worth investing in.

 In other words, for all of their effort, they earned $30,000 on their $300,000 investment.
-(Note: Instead of cash, however, the assets consist of farm land, apple trees, tractors, stationary, etc.) That is a 10% return on book value.
-If interest rates are 4% at the time, this is a good return.
+Instead of cash, however, the assets consist of farmland, apple trees, tractors, and other items.
+That is a 10% return on book value.
+If interest rates are 4% at the time, that is a good return.
 Not only did your family earn a good return on their investment, but your father and uncle got to live their dream by farming apples.

-They have a choice.
-Do they pay the $30,000 in cash they earned out as a $0.30 per share dividend ($30,000 net income divided by 100,000 shares = $0.30 per share dividend)?
-Or, do they turn around and pour that $30,000 back into the business to expand?
+Do they pay the $30,000 in cash they earned out as a $0.30 per share dividend ($30,000 net income divided by 100,000 shares equals $0.30 per share)?
+Or do they turn around and pour that $30,000 back into the business to expand?
 If the orchard can earn 10% on capital again next year, profits should increase to $33,000.
-Compared to the 4% the local bank pays, wouldn't they be better off not paying out that money as a cash dividend and instead going for the 10% return?
+Compared to the 4% the local bank pays, wouldn't they be better off not paying out that money as a cash dividend and, instead, going for the 10% return?

 Imagine that this conversation happens every year for the next 20 years.
 Every year, your father and uncle decide to reinvest the profit instead of paying a cash dividend, and each year they earn 10% on capital.
 The real estate also appreciates 3% per year.
 The entire time, they never issue, buy, or sell a share of their company's stock.

-In practical terms, that means that the $300,000 your father and uncle invested into American Apple Orchards, Inc. when it was founded 20 years ago has grown to $2,605,000.
+In practical terms, that means that the $300,000 your father and uncle invested into American Apple Orchards Inc. when it was founded 20 years ago has grown to $2,645,000.
 In addition, the company generates $201,800 in net income each year.
-A reasonable, fair valuation of the stock when factoring in real estate appreciation is $26.05 per share.
+A reasonable, fair valuation of the stock when factoring in real estate appreciation is $26.45 per share.